fangq/mcx/README.txt

   ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+=== Texture3D Sample Project in the GLScene Project by Jürgen Abel ===

+  Copyright (c) 2003 Jürgen Abel

+The MCX volume renderer (mcxviewer) was adapted based on the Texture3D Example provided by the GLScene Project (http://glscene.org).
+The original author of this example is Jürgen Abel.
+The license for GLScene is

+GLScene is distributed under Mozilla Public Licence (MPL 2.0), which means, in short, that it is free for both freeware and commercial use.
+The code is still copyrighted (in that it isn't public domain), but you can use it in products with closed or open-source freely.
+The only requirements are:
+Acknowledge GLScene is used somewhere in your application (in an about box, credits page or printed manual, etc. with at least a link to http://glscene.org) Modifications made to GLScene units must be made public (no need to publish the full code, only to state which parts were altered, and how), but feel welcome to open-source your code if you so wish.
+Some Delphi units, API headers and DLLs are included in the GLScene package for convenience but are not part of GLScene, may use different licensing scheme and have different copyright owners, such files have an explicit notice attached to them or placed in their directory.

 ---------------------------------------------------------------------------
 XI.
 Reference

-[1] Qianqian Fang and David A. Boas, "Monte Carlo Simulation of Photon \
+[Fang2009] Qianqian Fang and David A. Boas, "Monte Carlo Simulation of Photon \
 Migration in 3D Turbid Media Accelerated by Graphics Processing Units," Optics Express, vol. 17, issue 22, pp. 20178-20190 (2009).

-[2] Leiming Yu, Fanny Nina-Paravecino, David Kaeli, Qianqian Fang, \
+[Yu2019] Leiming Yu, Fanny Nina-Paravecino, David Kaeli, Qianqian Fang, \
 "Scalable and massively parallel Monte Carlo photon transport simulations \
 for heterogeneous computing platforms," J. Biomed.
 Opt.
 23(1), 010504 (2018).